Greytiger23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the first 10 lines of a file
+displaying the third line of a file